 Instructions

-- Bake the Pizza: Place the dough on the preheated pizza stone, add your desired toppings, and bake for 10-15 minutes, or until the crust is golden and crispy.
+- Shape & Bake.
+Once risen, punch down the dough to release air bubbles.
+Roll or hand-stretch it into a pizza crust on a floured surface.
+Transfer to the preheated pizza stone, add toppings, and bake for 10-15 minutes, or until the crust is golden and crisp.

 Notes